aragilar/dnd-flask/data/documentation/weapons.md

 **Two-Handed.** This weapon requires two hands when you attack with it.

 **Versatile.** This weapon can be used with one or two hands.
-A damage value in parentheses appears with the property-the damage when the weapon is used with two hands to make a melee attack.
+A damage value in parentheses appears with the property - the damage when the weapon is used with two hands to make a melee attack.

 ## Improvised Weapons